oktadev/okta-blog/_source/_posts/2022-01-13-node-deploy-to-heroku.md

 npm bootstrap@5.1.3
 ```

-You will need the `okta oidc-middleware` to help secure your application.  `express-session` is required when using the oidc-middleware so you will need to install that as well.
+You will need the `oidc-middleware` from Okta to help secure your application.  `express-session` is required when using the `oidc-middleware` so you will need to install that as well.

 ```console
 npm install --save express-session@1.17.2